35 Claude Code skills on GitHub: claude-video, WRITING.md, paper2code, skill-doctor, skills-manage

 01

 Start with this video's job: Treat skills as reusable operating procedures: domain knowledge, writing standards, review methods, and project workflows that agents can apply repeatedly.
-Treat "Use Case" as the outcome you are trying to make visible, not a topic label.
+Treat "Brief" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:55, where the video says: “conclusion.
 Senior developer voice enforced by a text file.
 Claude code builds functional UIs that all look identical by default.
 The fancy AI official skills repository is a focused pack of agent skills for premium UI generation.
 Load...”

 02